Report a Spill

 - Clean Up the Spill – collect spilled manure and apply to crop land.
 Document the spill in a report.

 Spill Control Centre 1-800-667-7525

-Livestock producers generally handle manure properly.
-However, it is understood that even the best maintained equipment can and does fail, resulting in manure possibly being placed in an inappropriate location.
+Livestock producers generally handle manure properly However, it is understood that even the best maintained equipment can fail, resulting in manure possibly being placed in an inappropriate location.
 Among a host of equipment failures are pump breakdowns, hose ruptures, transport unit rollovers and end gate neglect.